 Earlier, I held a postdoc position at the Karlsruhe Institute of Technology.
 I received my PhD from the Bremen International Graduate School of Social Sciences at Bremen University where I was Doctoral Fellow and grantee from 2011-2015.
 During my doctoral research, I also was DAAD-funded visiting student at the European University Institute in Florence, Italy.
-In 2011, I graduated from the University of Mannheim where I was enrolled for Social Sciences.
+In my dissertation I investigated processes of boundary negotiation in immigrant societies.
+I graduated in Social Sciences from the University of Mannheim in 2011.

 May 2023 - New article: Who blames Brexit for their decision to leave the UK?
 We investigate how the xenophobic climate around the Brexit referendum affected German return migrants.
 Joint work with Nico Stawarz. [download] [preprint]

 April 2023 - In diesem Podcast sprechen Katja Urbatsch von Arbeiterkind.de und ich mit Katja Patzwald über die Befunde der Studie "Career start abroad.
 The implications of graduate migration for social inequality", die ich mit gemeinsam Nico Stawarz und Nicolai Netz veröffentlicht habe.
 [BiB] [Spotify]

 April 2023 - I joined the Institute of Sociology at Goethe University of Frankfurt as an interim professor at the Chair of Sociology, Social Stratification and Social Policy (Markus Gangl).

 January 2023 - New article on international school to work transitions of higher education graduates.
 Do they benefit in terms of wages?
 What are the implications for social inequality?
 Joint research with Nico Stawarz and Nicolai Netz. [download]